mortonfox/shoprite-load-all-to-card/README.md

 git clone this repository to your local disk or download the zip file and extract.

 Go to the Chrome extensions page (chrome://extensions).
 You'll need to enable developer mode in order to load an unpacked extension.

 Click on "Load unpacked extension" and navigate to the folder in which you cloned or extracted the source files.
 Select this folder to load the extension.

 ## Usage

 Once you've installed and enabled this extension, go to the ShopRite Digital Coupon Center and find the "Load All To Card" button just above the "Digital Coupon Center" heading.

-Click on it and it'll load all the coupons to your card.
+Click on it and the browser extension will:

+* click on the Show All button to show all the coupons
+* click on coupons that are available to load to add them to your card

 <img width="800" height="325" alt="Load All To Card button" src="https://github.com/user-attachments/assets/97b753af-b5d5-4130-a670-99724a19bf41" />

-Note: this button works only on the current page of coupons.
-If you want to get all the coupons at once, click on "Show All" first before clicking the "Load All To Card" button.